fare/asdf/website/source/index.md

 * *A*nother *S*ystem *D*efinition *F*acility.

 * A way to describe how your source files are organized: what depends on which and when.

-* A defacto-standard in need of some tender loving care.
+* A de-facto standard in need of some tender loving care.

 For details, you can read the [tutorial][], browse the [manual][], or just look further down this page to grab the source code.

 <a id="mailing-lists"></a>